This button scrolls you to the top of the screen.

 Unit Financials collects and displays data.
 Allowing a user to drill into that data and take control of how they want to visualize that data--whether it's in a table, in a bar graph, in a pie chart, etc.-- helps the user take control of their data.
 Essentially, the three cards on this dashboard all display the same information.
 We've placed it all out in front of them.
 Now they can consume the data in whichever way most aligns with their thought processes and learning styles.

 Final Note: After we wrapped up with the product, wedesigned the Unit Financials website here.
 We also re-designed the Zeewise company website here.
-We used Webflow for both websites.
+We used Google Sites for both websites.

 Sound like a service your product could use?